LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 This step validates most of your six Secrets and provides error messages if it detects an issue with one or more.

-1. Click on the "Actions" tab of your LoopWorkspace repository and enable workflows if needed
+1. Click on the "Actions" tab of your `LoopFollow` or `LoopCaregiver`  repository and enable workflows if needed
 1. On the left side, select "1.
 Validate Secrets".
 1. On the right side, click "Run Workflow", and tap the green `Run workflow` button.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.